mcsosa121/ConicConvextoConvex/README.md

 	        2. b : numpy matrix - Mx1 matrix
 	   * Output :
 	        1. e : numpy matrix - A NxN matrix that can serve as a distinguished direction to the problem
-	* EigenDecomp - Returns Eigenvalue Decomposition of a matrix E
-	   * Inputs :
-	        1. E : numpy matrix - A NxN matrix
-	   * Output :
-	        1. Q : numpy matrix - A NxN orthogonal matrix containing the normed eigenvectors of E
-	        2. Lambda : numpy matrix - A NxN diagonal matrix containing the eigenvalues of E
 	* RenegarSDP - Uses the algorithm described in Renegar's paper to solve the following SDP: minimize <c, x> subject to Ax=                     b and x is in the cone of positive semidefinite matrices.
 	   * Inputs :
 	        1. A : list of numpy matrices - A list of m finite dimensional NxN matrices